richardbeare/Number58Tram/README.md

 queries sent every 5 minutes.
 Only a few stops of interest are queried.

-The data is in reasonably raw form, and thus offers some useful training in preprocessing and tidying, as well as a visualization challenge.
+The data is in reasonably raw form, and thus offers some useful training in preprocessing and tidying, dealing with missing data (there was a format change), as well as a visualization challenge.

 ## Data outline